The Big Picture

 FAIC relies on your contributions to support these and its many other programs.
 Learn more about donating to the foundation.

 Interested individuals must complete an application.
 Each potential participant will be asked to describe their relationship with large format photographs and how they would use and share the knowledge gained from this workshop with others.
 Priority will go to conservation and collection care professionals who will be working with large format photographs immediately following this workshop (if not already).
 Geographic diversity will also be considered.

-FAIC is closely monitoring the COVID-19 situation.
+FAIC and MoMA are closely monitoring the COVID-19 situation.
 We hope to be able to move forward with the workshops in June and encourage you to apply to participate.
 The situation will be reevaluated in March prior to the notifications being made to applicants.